-Enterprise projects might be even bigger than the previous project size.
+Enterprise projects might be even bigger than the large ones.
 Data security is imperative in these applications.
 The underlying infrastructure that supports the system is also much more complex and can usually handle a couple of malfunctions before a user feels any impact.

 A ride-hailing mobile app like Uber can be an example.
-This project size involves a tight collaboration between business and IT teams.
+It involves a tight collaboration between business and IT teams.

 Development Team Size

-The second factor influencing the cost of software development is the size of the team.
-Once you’ve identified what kind of project you need and its probable size, it’s time to determine how large a team you want to involve.
+The second factor influencing the average cost for software development is the size of the team.
+Once you’ve identified what kind of solution you need and its probable size, it’s time to determine how many people you want to involve.

 Generally, every project requires at least four roles — Project Manager, Business Analyst, Developer, and QA Engineer.
 However, in a small project, one person may have to fulfill two functions.
 For example, a Developer might also be a Tester.

-It all depends on the complexity of the project and the resources available.
-We should also note that for large and enterprise projects, it’s best to have one person working only in one role so that the project develops effectively.
+It all depends on the software complexity and the resources available.
+We should also note that for large and enterprise projects, it’s best to have one person working only in one role for effective development.

 If you want your new software to be enjoyed, you can’t ignore the user experience.
 Hence, UI/UX design is something you have to evaluate to determine the cost of custom software application development.